Tobias Reichmann

-Tobias Reichmann (born 27 May 1988) is a German handball player for Füchse Berlin.
+Tobias Reichmann (born 27 May 1988) is a retired German handball player.

 Club career

 Reichmann started playing at senior level at the age of 16 for LHC Cottbus in the Regionalliga.
 In 2007 he was promoted with the club to the 2.
 Bundesliga.
 The following season, they came however last, despite Reichmann scoring 179 goals in the season.

 The following season he went to the second team of SC Magdeburg.
 In the 2009/2010 he switched to First Bundesliga team THW Kiel.
 Here he won the Bundesliga and the EHF Champions League in his first season.

 National team

 He debuted for the national team in 2012 against Serbia.

+In 2016 he was part of the German team that won the 2016 European Championship.
+At the 2016 Olympics he won bronze medals with the German team, for which he was awarded the Silbernes Lorbeerblatt.